 “Allahaismarladik!”
 Grabbing my backpack from the trunk, I say my final goodbye of the journey.

-- An avid adventurer, Karen McColl is an editor and broadcaster based in Whitehorse, Yukon.
-This was her first story for Outpost and appeared in our print edition
+An avid adventurer, Karen McColl works as a CBC reporter and web writer based in Whitehorse, Yukon.
+This was her first story for Outpost and it first appeared in our magazine.